quicwg/base-drafts/draft-ietf-quic-http.md

 MAY be offered in the same handshake.

-While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake, HTTP/3-specific settings are conveyed in the SETTINGS frame.
-After the QUIC connection is established, a SETTINGS frame ({{frame-settings}}) MUST be sent by each endpoint as the initial frame of their respective HTTP control stream; see {{control-streams}}.
+While connection-level options pertaining to the core QUIC protocol are set in the initial crypto handshake, settings specific to HTTP/3 are conveyed in the SETTINGS frame ({{frame-settings}}).
+After the QUIC connection is established, a SETTINGS frame MUST be sent by each endpoint as the initial frame of their respective HTTP control stream; see {{control-streams}}.

 ## Connection Reuse